 Some sports and I’m sure that you can name at least ten, have difficulties adapting to players of all abilities.
 Unlike most, though, disc golf’s simple design can easily adapt to those in wheelchairs, those who are deaf, and people who are blind.

-Blind students can learn to throw by teachers or even fellow students.
+Blind students, with proper disc golf grips, can learn to throw by teachers or even fellow students.
 Clickers and whistles to direct the blind to targets make it possible for them to play.
 The deaf, because they are sighted, may easily see the baskets and still interact with students.
 Wheelchair-accessible courses are easy to negotiate with flat surfaces, and those who need a little extra help may invest in products such as the Folf.

 The Christian College course is short, but its placement around the school’s two ovals provides a sufficiently technical course.
 Unlike many other courses, this course is private and is only available to students and those with permission offered far in advance.
 Instead of just placing trees on the property, the use of space related to the disc golf park is much better for the economy and publicity for the school.
 Definitely a win-win scenario.